-The Atlanta Botanical Garden is looking for an enthusiastic and diligent metro Atlanta teachers and students to help study and conserve rare native plant species in fall 2021.
+The Atlanta Botanical Garden is looking for an enthusiastic and diligent metro Atlanta teachers and students to help study and conserve rare native plant species.
 Over the course of 8 to 10 weeks, students will grow native seeds in their classroom and answer questions about germination and seed viability to help our scientists understand best practices for conservation through seed banking.
 The Garden will provide training and all materials necessary, working with the teacher throughout the process to integrate STEM concepts into their curriculum.
-Educators may apply below before August 6, 2021.

 The Southern Seeds program will allow students to take direct action to protect and preserve native plants in addition to cultivating their own interest and experience with STEM related careers.